 Life is short, sure.
 But what is life short for?
 The twelve-hour movie marathon?
 Attending every wedding you have been invited to?
 Netflix?
 Status updates?
 Waiting in line for twelve hours to get the new iPhone?
 Arguing with the Pizza delivery guy about him being three and a half minutes late hoping to get a free Pizza?

 Staring at the blank page for four hours?
 I am not saying any of this is necessarily bad or useless.
 I am only saying you need to look at your options and ask which of these your life is short for.
 If Netflix and knowing what your friends are up to are important and give you a much-needed reprieve, go ahead and vent your anger about the crappy ending to How I Met Your Mother.

 Finding clues to this answer is hard.
 At first, everything will seem important.
 Then, you will eat that free Pizza during your third movie of the day and feel terrible and slowly, eventually, you will have a handful of things in the life is short for this bucket.

 How is this any different from knowing your priorities or saying no?
 Priority, like purpose a loopy paradox that you can never seem to get a firm grip on.
 Because the truth is they constantly change and we aren’t ever quite sure if we have the order right.
 Knowing life is short for a certain number of things leaves you with fewer things to prioritize.
 And it’s easier to say No when the fact that you aren’t going to go on forever is one of the options.
 Scary, but helpful.

 I could have just pasted a link to Paul Graham’s fantastic, Life is short essay and left it at that.
-I generally refrain from writing about ideas that have been explained far better by someone else.
-I made an exception because PG’s essay helped me rework my first draft which was about Why life is short (which I really enjoyed writing and wanted to have on the blog) and talk about his more powerful, but similar what life is short for.
+I refrain from writing about ideas that have been explained far better by someone else.
+PG’s essay helped me rework my first draft from Why life is short to What life is short for.